-This is a review of the La Sportiva Ultra Raptor II Mountain Running Shoes.
+This is a review update* of the La Sportiva Ultra Raptor II Mountain Running Shoes.
 If unfamiliar with the outdoor brand La Sportiva, it is known for making high-quality mountain climbing and hiking boots, as well as trail running shoes.
 Among outdoor enthusiasts around the world, La Sportiva is a synonym for top-quality boots and shoes for an all-mountain experience.
 And it seems that the new Raptors are no different than what we always expect from La Sportiva as one of the most reputable manufacturers of footwear built to deliver when it is needed.
 The Italian company offers a range of products in the mountaineering and hiking segments too.

-When hiking, backpacking or running in the mountain, you need shoes that are capable to give a performance without compromising reliability or comfort.
+When hiking, backpacking or running in the mountain, you need shoes that are capable of giving a performance without compromising reliability or comfort.
 The Ultra Raptor II seems to be, on paper at least, the optimal backpacking footwear designed for long-distance off-road hiking and running.
 But is it so?
 In this review, we break down the Ultra Raptors’ performance across different environments; we also compare them to other popular backpacking shoes.
 Additionally, this post contains information about everything else you need to know about these trail runners.

 Let’s get started!